gbif/regionalnodes/sessions.md

 Pre-recorded presentations to watch ahead of the live session will be posted here from 23 June 2021.

-+ Welcome to the first virtual Global Nodes Meeting- including reflections on the future of the nodes model (André Heughebaert)
++ Welcome to the first virtual Global Nodes Meeting – including reflections on the future of the nodes model (André Heughebaert)
 + The next GBIF Strategic Plan and the role nodes will play in it
 + Developing GBIF Values as a component of the strategic plan
 + The GBIF resource mobilization strategy and what it means for nodes
-+ Strengthening regional capacity in GBIF - following up on the discussions on regional offices at GB27
++ Strengthening regional capacity in GBIF – following up on the discussions on regional offices at GB27

 **Live panel with all presenters.
 Panel moderator:** Mélianie Raymond